fieldtrip/website/workshop/ohbm2018/inverse.md

 #### Exercise 3

 {% include markup/info %}
 You can also play around with other parameters for the MNE.
-To find out more about MNE just type "help minimumnormestimate" into MatLab
+To find out more about MNE just type "help minimumnormestimate" into Matlab
 {% include markup/end %}

 #### Exercise 4